project-fifo/docs/general/watchdog.rst

 Internal
 ````````

-You need to configure Sniffle, Snarl and Chunter (those are the currently supported services) to send data to your local watchdog server adding something like this:
+You need to configure Sniffle, Snarl, Wiggle, Howl and Chunter to send data to your local watchdog server adding something like this:

 .. code-block:: ini